wmde/software.wikimedia.de/README.md

 After cloning the repo, run `composer install` in the root directory.

-For running the application, run `php -S 0:8000` in `web`.
+For running the application, execute `php -S 0:8000 -t web` in the root directory.
 No need to have a real server set up.

 There are a few smoke tests that can be run with `vendor/bin/phpunit`